FK Bodø/Glimt

-Bodø/Glimt are the reigning champions in Norway after winning 2021 Eliteserien.
-They also have won the now defunct Northern Norwegian Cup nine times, Norwegian Cup twice, the Norwegian top division twice, in 2020 and in 2021, and finished second in 1977, 1993, 2003, and 2019.
-They were the first team from northern Norway to win a national title by winning the cup in 1975, and also the first team from the region to win the national league.
+Bodø/Glimt are four-time champions in Norway after winning the 2020, 2021, 2023 and 2024 Eliteserien seasons.
+They also have won the now defunct Northern Norwegian Cup nine times, and the Norwegian Cup twice.
+They were the first team from northern Norway to win a national title by winning the cup in 1975, the first team from the region to win the national league and also the northernmost European club to win a national league competition.

-Glimt is known for the yellow kits and the huge yellow toothbrushes that the supporters carry to the matches — a supporter symbol from the 1970s.
-After being promoted to the top flight ahead of the 2018 season, the club has experienced the greatest success in its history, winning the league twice in a row, reaching the quarterfinals of the UEFA Europa Conference League and the Play-off round of the Champions League before dropping into the Europa League in the following season.
+Glimt is known for its yellow kits and the huge yellow toothbrushes that its supporters carry to the matches — a supporter symbol from the 1970s.
+After being promoted to the top flight ahead of the 2018 season, the club has experienced the greatest success in its history, winning the league championship four years in five seasons, reaching the quarter-finals of the UEFA Europa Conference League in 2022, and the semi-finals of the UEFA Europa League in 2025, becoming the first Norwegian club to reach the last four of a European club competition.
+Bodø/Glimt qualified for the league phase of the UEFA Champions League for the first time the same year, becoming the northernmost team to ever play in that stage of the competition.

 History

+Founding years

 While other towns in Nordland county like Narvik, Mo i Rana and Mosjøen had started their football clubs earlier, the larger town of Bodø was without a major football club until the latter part of 1916.
-The new club was founded as Fotballklubben Glimt ("Glimt" meaning "Flash" in English).
+The new club was founded as Fotballklubben Glimt.
 One of the founders was Erling Tjærandsen, who also became the club's first president and later an honorary club member.
-Tjærandsen was also a known footballer and skier.
+TJærandsen was also a known footballer and skier.
 Glimt's first match was against Bodø Highschool, because Glimt was the only football club in town.

-In 1919 Glimt won their first title: County Champions of Nordland.
+In 1919, Glimt won their first title: County Champions of Nordland.
 In the 1920s, Glimt suffered from bad morale and poor finances.
-At one point, there were talks about merging Glimt into the Ski Club B. & O.I, but following discussions, the intentions were not carried through.
+At one point, there were talks about merging Glimt into the Ski Club B. and O.I, but following discussions, the intentions were not carried through.
 The club received an infusion of new encouragement through visiting footballing stars and coaches from southern Norway such as Jørgen Juve in 1929.
-In the 1930s Glimt also began training indoors to reduce the impact of the severe arctic winters.
+In the 1930s, Glimt also began training indoors to reduce the impact of the severe arctic winters.

 This new approach in the late 1920s and early 1930s yielded some positive results and Glimt have since been a top club in Northern Norway, winning nine North-Norwegian championships, and nationally in Norway since the 1970s.